sivavaddadi/LendingClubCaseStudy/README.md

 ## Conclusions
 - To mitigate default risk, aim to keep the interest rate below 12%.
-- The company should consider diversifying loan purposes by exploring opportunities to allocate a greater portion of loans towards categories like car purchases, credit card payments, home improvements, weddings, and major purchases.
-These categories typically exhibit lower default rates.
-Simultaneously, efforts should be made to reduce the overall proportion of loans designated for debt consolidation.
+- The company should contemplate diversifying loan purposes by decreasing the overall percentage of loans earmarked for debt consolidation.
+Instead, it should increase loan allocations toward categories such as car purchases, credit card payments, home improvements, weddings, and major purchases.
+These categories were found to have lower default rates, thereby are good options to mitigate default risk.
-- The following borrowers are at a higher risk of default
+- Borrowers falling into the following categories are at a heightened risk of default:
-  - Those with history of 30+ days past due incidences (delinquencies), derogatory public records, or public bankruptcy records.
+  - Individuals with a history of 30+ days past due incidences (delinquencies), derogatory public records, or public bankruptcy records.
-  - Having utilization rate above 30%
+  - Those with a loan revolving utilization rate exceeding 30%.
-  - Having DTI above 8
+  - Borrowers with a debt-to-income ratio (DTI) surpassing 8.
-  - Having more than 1 loan inquiry in last 6 months.
+  - Individuals who have made more than one loan inquiry in the last 6 months.
-  - Having a record of Recovery fees paid
+  - Borrowers with a record of paying recovery fees.
-- For future loans extended to borrowers satisfying above conditions, it is advisable to mitigate risk by offering smaller loan amounts and/or higher interest rates.
+- For future loans extended to borrowers meeting the aforementioned conditions, it is advisable to mitigate loan default risk by considering strategies such as offering smaller loan amounts and/or higher interest rates.
+These measures can help offset the increased default risk associated with these borrower profiles.

 ## Technologies Used
 - numpy - version 1.26.4